 Michael: I am primarily working on the front end with Yuri and a little bit of backend stuff, so just working on the website.

 Yuri: I am working on a team with Michael, and we are working on the main functionality of the web application.

-Max: I am doing architectural design, basically setting up the development environments, making sure all the systems are connected on the network level, and providing middleware between stacks…basically the glue that allows everything to go smoothly.
+Max: I am doing architectural design.
+Setting up the development environments, making sure all the systems are connected on the network level, and providing middleware between stacks.
+Basically, the glue that allows everything to go smoothly.

 Johnny: I joined the team quite recently.
-The time I have been here I have referred to myself as the middle guy, who makes sure everything is connected and in place.
+The time I have been here I have referred to myself as the middle guy.
+I make sure everything is connected and in place.

 What has been the most difficult part?

 Isa: For me it was the learning curve, learning web development in general, and trying to produce at the same time.